ngupta23/DataMiningNotebooks/README.md

 This will install the entire git repository into a new directory and you can always update the directory via git.

 Please direct any questions to the course instructor or to Professor Larson (eclarson@smu.edu)

+# Note:
+This reporisoty has been forked over from Dr. Eric Larson's MSDS Data Mining Class Repository.
+The code has been updated to Python3 whereever possible and compatability issues with the latest version of the libraries has been fixed

+### Week 1
+* Fixed code for rpy2 and compatability with Windows